WillBeebe/Rust-Boilerplate/README.md

 vt_close(x: &str)
 ```

-Displays a slice, then closes the virtual terminal on a use key press.
+Displays a message, then closes the virtual terminal on the next user key press.

 ```
 vt_cursor_off()